 The four Nursery Rhyme Collection double albums (Volumes 1 - 8) are aimed at parents who appreciate the beauty of 'real music'.
 This unique collection of traditional and contemporaray English children's music was recorded and produced by real musicians, performed on real instruments.
 It took 5 years to complete, many thousands of hours were spent to create the most stunning experience for both children and adults.
-On this website we provide some extra information, audio and video samples of the musicians involved, all lyrics to all songs and some additional fun things to do.
+The collections contain 277 songs of 5 centuries.
+On this website we provide some extra information, audio and video samples, all lyrics to all songs and some additional fun things to do.

 You can't see the audio player?
 Please reload this page and try again